ziadoz/grokking-algorithms/notes.md

 This is achieved using a queue.
 All the nodes 1 degree out are added to the queue first, then as each of those nodes is dequeued/searched, _their_ nodes are added to the queue if a match isn't found - radiating outwards.

 O(V + E) = O(Vertices + Edges)

+A topological sort can be used to sort a directed graph in order of of dependencies.
+So given `A -> B -> C`, C must be done before B, and B must be done before A.

+A tree is a special subset of graph where no edges ever point backwards.
+A tree is always a graph, but not all graphs are trees.